SvenBunge/hs_kostalKSEM_ModbusTCP/README.md

 ## Documentation

-This module fetches power information and states from home solar power inverters of the manufacturer "Kostal".
-It has been tested with the *Kostal Plenticore Plus 10* with 2 strings and an BYD battery attached.
+This module fetches power / grid information of the Kostal Smart Energy Meter (KSEM).
+Has been tested with KSEM Firmware 1.3.0.

 More [detailed documentation](doc/log14181.md)